 How Liz Truss’s Cabinet could look: Who’s in and who’s out?

-With nine days to go until the new prime minister is announced, Liz Truss’s plans for her Cabinet and her Downing Street staff are already well advanced.
+With just three days to go until the new prime minister is announced, Liz Truss’s plans for her Cabinet and her Downing Street staff are already well advanced.

 The Queen will ask the victor to form a government on September 6, and the shape of a potential Truss Cabinet is already emerging.

-Note: CORRECTION: An earlier version of this article stated Mark Fullbrook was head of campaigning during the transition from Thatcher to Major as Prime Minister.
-In fact, Sir Anthony Garrett was the head of campaigning during this time, only later handing over to Mr Fullbrook.
-We are happy to correct the record.